By Dr. A.J. Drenth

 If we extend this analysis to some of the other personality types, we might find that INFPs, because of their inferior Te, are actually more interested in formal science than INTPs are.
 Their Te inferior allows INFPs to better tolerate working within structured settings and systems.
 In lacking Te, INFJs are more apt, along with NTPs, to prefer less formal means of investigating truth.
 For this reason, NTPs may feel quite comfortable philosophizing with NFJs, while NTJs may feel a certain Te-Fi camaraderie with NFPs.

-To learn more about Ti, I encourage you to explore my recent book, The INTP: Personality, Careers, Relationships, & the Quest for Truth and Meaning:
+To learn more about Ti, I encourage you to explore my book (best-selling & top-rated INTP book on Amazon):